IcyOctopus/periphery-station/README.md

 Note: Due to the SCP Foundation Wiki (Great place by the way) being under CC-BY-SA, this project most certainly will also be, I mean, it's open source anyway.

-Note Note: All the credits for SCP articles references will end up in game, likely through a credits page of the guidebook, but will also be listed in a seperate file, when added.
+Note Note: All the credits for SCP articles references will end up in game, likely through a credits page of the guidebook (and any other times something from the wiki is directly referenced), but will also be listed in a seperate file, when added.

 Content relating to the SCP Foundation, including the SCP Foundation logo, is licensed under Creative Commons Sharealike 3.0 and all concepts originate from https://scpwiki.com/ and its authors.
 Periphery Station 14, being derived from this content, is hereby also released under Creative Commons Sharealike 3.0.